Chronic Liver Disease

 Co-infections and Related Conditions (CRC)

-This CTN study will examine the efficacy and feasibility of managing HIV infection in the setting of hepatitis C (HCV) using a combination therapy of lopinavir/ ritonavir (Kaletra®) and maraviroc (Celsentri®).
+This CTN study examined the efficacy and feasibility of managing HIV infection in the setting of hepatitis C (HCV) using a combination therapy of lopinavir/ ritonavir (Kaletra®) and maraviroc (Celsentri®).
 Kaletra is a single tablet protease inhibitor, designed to prevent infected HIV cells from producing more virus.
 Celsentri is an HIV medication that may have an anti-fibrotic, or anti-scarring, effect on the liver.
-The study is designed to respond to concerns about the potential toxicity of standard combination antiretroviral therapy (cART) in conjunction with therapies used to treat HCV.
-Study researchers seek evidence that combination therapy with Kaletra and Celsentri will effectively suppress viral loads and increase the efficacy and decrease the toxicity of subsequent HCV therapy for people living with HIV/HCV co-infections.
-Pending results from this observational pilot study, the research team plan to move into a larger Phase II trial that will investigate HCV treatment in addition to managing HIV disease progression.
+The study was designed to respond to concerns about the potential toxicity of standard combination antiretroviral therapy (cART) in conjunction with therapies used to treat HCV.
+Study researchers sought evidence that combination therapy with Kaletra and Celsentri will effectively suppress viral loads and increase the efficacy and decrease the toxicity of subsequent HCV therapy for people living with HIV/HCV co-infections.
+The intention was to inform a larger Phase II trial that would investigate HCV treatment in addition to managing HIV disease progression.

-This will be a single arm, observational pilot study conducted at inner city clinics in British Columbia.
-Trial participants will receive a combination of Kaletra 4 tabs and Celsentri 300 mg daily, and observed for 24 weeks.
-After initiating study therapy, participants will be followed according to the standard of care for 24 weeks, and observed for any drug-related toxicity, with the primary endpoint being maintenance of antiretroviral efficacy over the period of observation.
+This was a single arm, observational pilot study conducted at inner city clinics in British Columbia.
+Trial participants received a combination of Kaletra 4 tabs and Celsentri 300 mg daily, and observed for 24 weeks.
+After initiating study therapy, participants were followed according to the standard of care for 24 weeks, and observed for any drug-related toxicity, with the primary endpoint being maintenance of antiretroviral efficacy over the period of observation.